-- Part 9.3 Duties of Operators of Determined Major Hazard Facilities - (4) The operator must document all aspects of the safety assessment, including: - (a) the methods used in the investigation and analysis; and - (b) the reasons for deciding which control measures to implement.
+- (4) The operator must document all aspects of the safety assessment, including: - (a) the methods used in the investigation and analysis; and - (b) the reasons for deciding which control measures to implement.

-- In the case of a body corporate-\$30 000. - (5) The operator must keep a copy of the safety assessment at the major hazard facility.
+(5) The operator must keep a copy of the safety assessment at the major hazard facility.

-- (1) The operator of a determined major hazard facility must implement control measures that: - (a) eliminate, so far as is reasonably practicable, the risk of a major incident occurring; or - (b) if it is not reasonably practicable to eliminate that risk minimise that risk so far as is reasonably practicable.
+- (1) The operator of a determined major hazard facility must implement control measures that: - (a) eliminate, so far as is reasonably practicable, the risk of a major incident occurring; or - (b) if it is not reasonably practicable to eliminate that risk-minimise that risk so far as is reasonably practicable.